agiledev-students-spring2023/final-project-quizverse/instructions-0b-prototyping.md

 ## Software

-Use [Figma's prototyping](https://www.figma.com/prototyping/) functionality or use the free tier of [InvisionApp Prototype](https://www.invisionapp.com/cloud/prototype) to build the prototype - pick the mobile phone prototype option of your choosing.
+Use [Figma's prototyping](https://www.figma.com/prototyping/) functionality to build the prototype - pick the mobile phone prototype option of your choosing.

 ## Prototype requirements